RocketRace/breathing-geometry/README.md

 # Breathing geometry

-A breathing exercise with regular polyhedra and their spherical geometries.
+A breathing exercise with uniform polyhedra and their spherical geometries.

 ## Artistic checklist